naveya-g/Neutron-star-structure/README.md

-Neutron stars structure is modeled by solving the Tolman–Oppenheimer–Volkoff (TOV) equations, which are hydrostatic equilibrium solution in general relativity.
+This repository contains Python code developed to model neutron star structure by solving the Tolman–Oppenheimer–Volkoff (TOV) equations, which represent the hydrostatic equilibrium solution in general relativity.
+The code is further extended to obtain the neutron star sequence and generate the mass-radius curve.

-Developed python code to construct the neutron stars, and also extended this code to obtain the neutron star sequence and mass-radius curve.
+Key Features:
-The associated code and plots are listed in this repository.
+Neutron Star Structure Construction: Solves the TOV equations to model neutron star structure.

-Also, focused on thermal evolution of neutron stars, wherein dealt with observational data temperature and age of neutron stars.
+Neutron Star Sequence: Generates a sequence of neutron stars for varying central densities.
-Figured out the outliers, the neutron stars which are old yet thermally hot, and don't seem to obey the traditional neutron star cooling scenario.
+Mass-Radius Curve: Plots the mass-radius relationship for neutron stars, useful for comparing with observational data.

-The plot of outliers is listed in this repository.
+Additionally, the repository includes work on the thermal evolution of neutron stars.
+This aspect focuses on the analysis of observational data related to the temperature and age of neutron stars, with an emphasis on identifying outliers—neutron stars that are old yet remain thermally hot, deviating from the expected cooling scenarios.